Why Does My Dog’s Front Leg Shake

 Obesity can lead to front leg shaking in dogs due to increased strain and pressure on the legs.
 Excess weight can cause pain, discomfort, and inflammation in the joints, resulting in shaking of the front legs.
 Overweight dogs are more likely to develop conditions such as elbow dysplasia, a common cause of front leg shaking.

 Overweight dogs are also more likely to suffer from fatigue quickly, which can cause their legs to shake.
-These factors combine to create an unsteady gait, and leg shakes that may be hard for owners to detect.
+These factors combine to create an unsteady gait and leg shakes that may be hard for owners to detect.
 While there is a range of reasons why a dog’s front legs may occasionally tremble, obesity is a common contributing factor.

 5.Being Underweight